gbremble/api-docs/source/v1/includes/_messages.md

 Parameter       | Type    | Description
 ---------       | ------- | -----------
-id              | integer  | An unique identifier for your `Message`.
+id              | integer  | An unique identifier for your `Message`. attachment_object | string | A string indicating the content type and id of the object.
+Ex. schedule.session:321

 ### Filtering data by `Guide` id and other fields